GregSutcliffe/openacalendar_packaging/README.md

-# Packaging for Tracks
+# Packaging for OpenACalendar

-A simple repo to hold the Debian packaging contructs for Tracks
+A simple repo to hold the Debian packaging contructs for OpenACalendar